BillJr99/Ursinus-CS173/_pages/Assignments/Iteration/asmt-minicrypto.md

 Each encrypted value X will be the ASCII value of each character in a String.
 You can iterate over the characters of the string, and obtain a char value representing each character in the loop.
 A char is really an integer whose value is the ASCII value of that character.
 So, you can obtain the numeric ASCII value of the character by casting the `char` to a `long` (a `long` is a whole number like an `int`, but it is double the size of an `int`):

 `long asciiX = (long) x; // where c is a char`

+### Decrypting a Message from Your Partner Using Your D and C Key Values

 Given a set of integers that are values encrypted by your partner using your public key, write a program that decrypts each of those values (using a loop!) and decrypt to the original secret message.
 Decide on a way to determine when you are finished so that you exit the loop nicely.
 Write down how you decided to do this!  **For example, you can read each encrypted `int` value from the user keyboard using the `Scanner`, and enter a negative number to indicate that you have finished reading.
 Continue reading and decrypting characters in a loop `while` the input is not negative!**